 here][url=http://freshpeel.com/2009/10/interview-with-professional-trend-spotter-and-author-jeremy-gutsche/"]here]http://freshpeel.com/2009/10/interview-with-professional-trend-spotter-and-author-jeremy-gutsche/"]here[/url][/url] for the rest of the interview!
 Stats for The Marketing Fresh Peel: Jeremy Gutsche on EXPLOITING CHAOS Trending: Older & Chilly

 Interest: 4 minutes Concept: The Marketing Fresh Peel: Jeremy Gutsche On EXPLOITING CHAOS

-Segment: Neutral, 18-35 Comparison Set: 14 similar articles, including: talking cat collars, exploiting chaos, and plant-based frozen dinners.
+Segment: Neutral, 18-35 Comparison Set: 22 similar articles, including: 26 examples of multipurpose pop-ups, exploiting chaos, and concentric circle lights.